fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

     \underbrace{
         \max_{\theta \in \Theta} \mathbb{E}_\xi \left[ J(\theta, \xi) \right]
     }_{\text{true optimal value}}
-    \ge 0
+    \ge 0.
 $$
-Unfortunately, this quantity can not be used as an objective function, because we can not compute the expectation in the minuend, and we do not know the optimal policy parameters for the real system $\theta^\star$ in the subtrahend.
+Unfortunately, this quantity can not be used right away as an objective function, because we can not compute the expectation in the minuend, and we do not know the optimal policy parameters for the real system $\theta^\star$ in the subtrahend.
-Inspired by the work of [Mak et al.](https://ac.els-cdn.com/S0167637798000546/1-s2.0-S0167637798000546-main.pdf?_tid=8f5399ae-fda8-41f9-b499-5991d943237c&acdnat=1550665775_b5dfa73c82228c19975ebbc882d775a7) on accessing the solution quality of convex stochastic problems, we employ the _Optimality Gap_ (OG) at the candidate solution $\theta^c$
+Inspired by the work of [Mak et al.](https://ac.els-cdn.com/S0167637798000546/1-s2.0-S0167637798000546-main.pdf?_tid=8f5399ae-fda8-41f9-b499-5991d943237c&acdnat=1550665775_b5dfa73c82228c19975ebbc882d775a7) on assessing the solution quality of convex stochastic problems, we employ the _Optimality Gap_ (OG) at the candidate solution $\theta^c$
 $$
     G(\theta^c) =
     \underbrace{\max_{\theta \in \Theta} \mathbb{E}_\xi \left[J(\theta, \xi) \right]}_{\text{best solution's value}} -
     \underbrace{\mathbb{E}_\xi \left[J(\theta^c, \xi) \right]}_{\text{candidate solution's value}}
     \ge 0
 $$
-to quantify how much our solution $\theta^c$, e.g. yielded by a policy search algorithm, is worse than the best solution the algorithm could have found (in simulation).
+to quantify how much our solution $\theta^c$, e.g. yielded by a policy search algorithm, is worse than the best solution the algorithm could have found.
+In general, this measure is agnostic to the fact if we are evaluating the policies in simulation or reality.
+Since we are discussing the sim-2-real setting, think of OG as a quantification of our solutions suboptimality in simulation.
 However, $G(\theta^c)$ also includes an expectation over all domains.
 Thus, we have to approximate it from samples.
 Using $n$ domains, the estimated OG at our candidate solution is
 $$
     \hat{G}_n(\theta^c) = \max_{\theta\in\Theta} \hat{J}_n(\theta) - \hat{J}_n(\theta^c) \ge G(\theta^c).
 $$
 In SPOTA, an upper confidence bound on $\hat{G}_n(\theta^c)$ is used to give a probabilistic guarantee on the transferability of the policy learned in simulation.
+So, the results is a policy that with probability $X$ does not lose more than $Y$ in terms of return when transferred from one domain to a different domain of the same source distribution $p(\xi; \psi)$.
-Essentially, the algorithm increases the number of domains for every iteration until the policy's upper confidence bound on the estimated OG is lower than a given threshold.
+Essentially, SPOTA increases the number of domains for every iteration until the policy's upper confidence bound on the estimated OG is lower than the desired threshold $Y$.

+Let's assume everything worked out fine and we trained a policy from randomized simulations such that the upper confidence bound on $\hat{G}_n(\theta^c)$ was reduced below the desired threshold.
-The question now is, if this property actually contributes to our goal of obtaining a low SOB.
+Now, the key question is if this property actually contributes to our goal of obtaining a low Simulation Optimization Bias (SOB).

-Finally, relation between OG and SOB
+The relation between the OG and and the SOB can be written as
 $$
-    b\left[ \hat{J}_n(\theta^{\star}_n) \right] = \mathbb{E}_\xi \left[ \hat{G}_n(\theta^c) \right]- G(\theta^c)
+    \mathrm{b}\left[ \hat{J}_n(\theta^{\star}_n) \right] = \mathbb{E}_\xi \left[ \hat{G}_n(\theta^c) \right]- G(\theta^c)
 $$
+where in this case the evaluation is performed in the real world.<!-- where in this case $G(\theta^c)$ is evaluated in the real world. -->
+Therefore, lowering the upper confidence bound on the estimated OG $\hat{G}_n(\theta^c)$ contributes to lowering the SOB $\mathrm{b}\left[ \hat{J}_n(\theta^{\star}_n) \right]$.

-> Please note, that the definitions used in this section deviate sightly from the ones used in [Muratore et al.](https://www.ias.informatik.tu-darmstadt.de/uploads/Team/FabioMuratore/Muratore_Treede_Gienger_Peters--SPOTA_CoRL2018.pdf).
+> Please note, that the terminology used in this post deviates sightly from the one used in [Muratore et al.](https://www.ias.informatik.tu-darmstadt.de/uploads/Team/FabioMuratore/Muratore_Treede_Gienger_Peters--SPOTA_CoRL2018.pdf).

 ### SPOTA &mdash; Sim-2-Sim Results
 Preliminary results on transferring policies trained with SPOTA from one simulation to another have been reported in [Muratore et al.](https://www.ias.informatik.tu-darmstadt.de/uploads/Team/FabioMuratore/Muratore_Treede_Gienger_Peters--SPOTA_CoRL2018.pdf).
 The videos below show the performance in example scenarios side-by-side with **3 baselines**: